reima-ecom/reima-theme/README.md

-# Reima Headless
+# Reima Headless Theme

 This is a [Hugo module](https://gohugo.io/hugo-modules/use-modules/) theme for use on Reima headless ecommerce sites.

-- Static site is built using [Hugo](https://gohugo.io/)
+See [Hugo](https://gohugo.io/) documentation for details.

 ## Architectural components